Andrea/Presentations/2015-10-Gotham-computation-Expressions/slides/slides/index.md

 ## Monoids

-' helped understand monads was to start by trying to understand monoids, the reason for that is that they made me think about program flow
+' understand monoids, the reason for that is that they made me think about program flow
 ' why bother?

 * Convert pairwise operations into work in collections
 * Parallelization and Incrementalism

 ---